 5) City Of Dreams, Macau, China

-Located right opposite The Venetian, this mega-sized property in Macau is yet another name to reckon with, when it comes to opulence.
+Located right opposite The Venetian, this mega-sized property in Macau is yet another name to reckon with when it comes to opulence.
 It is actually a complex featuring three hotels where The Hard Rock Hotel, Grand Hyatt Macau, and the Crown Towers make up the room space.
 The rest of the development is everything one would expect from a spectacular casino destination.
 Cost overruns pushed the price tag to well over 2 billion dollars before the first openings occurred in 2009.

 4) Mardan Palace, Lara, Antalya, Turkey

 Another property to see its opening in the year 2009, it had what was termed the largest hotel launch in history.
-Rousing romantic fantasies of the past alongside the stark modernity of the present, the hotel hones the art of blending the best of what’s old with new formed trends.
-Think Ottoman Empire meets modern Mediterranean!
+Rousing romantic fantasies of the past alongside the stark modernity of the present, the hotel hones the art of blending the best of what’s old with newly formed trends.
+Think Ottoman Empire meets the modern Mediterranean!
 Developer Telman Ismailov spent 1.4 billion dollars and perhaps a lot of thought to create what is clearly a palatial resort.
 It houses the largest swimming pool in the Mediterranean, one boasting a sunken aquarium.

 3) Resorts World, Sentosa, Singapore

-But the hardest-to-miss resort in the world is well, Resorts World.
-It poses a huge price tag, costing over 6.5 billion and actually has six hotels.
-The integrated resort includes the region’s first Hollywood movie theme park, Universal Studios, the world’s largest oceanarium, and one of the world’s most expensive casinos along with featuring the formidable the Lake of Dreams show.
+But the hardest-to-miss resort in the world is, well, Resorts World.
+It poses a huge price tag, costing over 6.5 billion, and actually has six hotels.
+The integrated resort includes the region’s first Hollywood movie theme park, Universal Studios, the world’s largest oceanarium, and one of the world’s most expensive casinos, along with featuring the formidable the Lake of Dreams show.
 Signature shopping experiences are formed at Festive Walk even as several more amenities and culinary adventures await you there to ignite your imagination.